RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 ### Publication ###

-Many authors are so excited about getting a book deal they never consider that the publisher may not actually publish the book, even after paying for it.
+Many authors are so excited about getting a book deal, they never consider that the publisher may not actually publish the book, even after paying for it.
 The publisher's list may become crowded, or political or financial events may make the book not so desirable.
 Sometimes the publisher just keeps "pushing" the book into the next season, while the author waits and waits.

 Every publishing contract should specify a date certain or a time period during which the publisher must publish the book (eighteen (18) months after submission of the final manuscript seems fair).
 After that time, the author should be free to end the contract, regain all rights granted, and keep the advance.